dfinke/dfinke.github.io/_posts/2018-08-13-Check-out-this-Two-for-One-PowerShell-code.md

 ## In Action

-Running the `ConverFrom-ReadmeMD` on a markdown file does a few things.
+Running the `ConvertFrom-Markdown` on a markdown file does a few things.
 It extracts the code in the fenced code blocks and runs the PowerShell ScriptAnalyzer against it

 ### The Analyzer
 ![](/images/posts/Convert.png)